-Interview with Francis Mojica, the Spanish Scientist that Discovered CRISPR
+Interview with Francis Mojica, the Spanish Scientist who Discovered CRISPR

 Francis Mojica tells us how he discovered CRISPR, whether he thinks the gene editing tool can actually cure disease, and his favorite CRISPR application.